 We look for founders who really know their space, who can attract and retain a great team and who are capable of leading the journey for many years.
 We expect to see technical talent inside the tent, and founders to be working in the business full time.
 We like teams who are guided by a smart and experienced board, and are comfortable with Lance or Chris being on the board or not.

 We’ve invested in companies with one founder, two founders and several founders.
-Seven of the eighteen companies have female founders, co-founders and/or CEOs and about half have couples in the business.
+Seven of the twenty companies have female founders, co-founders and/or CEOs and about half have couples in the business.
 We have good cultural diversity as well.
 The founders range in career progression from recent graduates to well seasoned professionals, from miners to COOs to successful previous founders and more.
 They are all are inspiring, focused on building great businesses for the right reasons and tenacious.

 We look for reasonable valuations that make our decisions easy.
 We prioritise companies we have invested in already, when performance merits it.
 We do not charge any fees or demand any kickbacks, and strongly prefer not to invest in companies with these sorts of shareholders.
 We look for companies with simple shareholder registers and we seek to minimise your legal costs by keeping the deal simple.
 We strongly recommend that you retain a lawyer who understands founder-centric early stage investment.
 Ask us for a recommendation.